luiscachog/luiscachog.io/content/post/using-the-ansible-stat-module-on-a-loop/index.md

 state: touch
 ```

-This behavior also brings idempotency to your task, because if the files does not exists on the first iteration it will be created and the next time you run the tasks as the files already exists it will works as a `stat` and will return the current state of `path`.
+This behavior also brings idempotency to your task, because:

+- If the files does not exists on the first iteration it will be created and,
+- The next time you run the tasks as the files already exists it will works as a `stat` and will return the current state of `path`.

 That is all for now.
 See you soon!